awsdocs/aws-cli-user-guide/doc_source/install-linux.md

 ```
 $ ls -al /usr/local/bin/python
-~/.local/Python/3.7/bin/python3.7
+/usr/local/bin/python -> ~/.local/Python/3.7/bin/python3.7
 ```

 If this is the same folder you added to the path in step 3 in [Installing Pip](#install-linux-pip), then you are done\.
-Otherwise, perform those same steps 3a thru 3c again, adding this folder to the path\.
+Otherwise, perform those same steps 3a thru 3c again, adding this additional folder to the path\.